Employee Health Insurance Plans

 The employer will pay 80% of the premium for individual coverage, and the employee will pay the remaining 20% as well as the entire additional premium for family coverage.
 (The premiums listed above, while realistic in magnitude, are hypothetical and computed solely for the purpose of this project.)
 All of the plans are managed care plans.
 Assume that the benefit package is the same across all plans, so there is no difference between them in what services are covered.

-In addition to the above data, click here to access the latest report for ‘Health Plan Comparison in New York State’.
-Review the online report and incorporate relevant information into your evaluation.
+In addition to the above data, click here to view and investigate the Online Report on Quality Performance Results in New York State, the latest report card issued by the New York State Department of Health, 2013, and incorporate the information into your evaluation.

 You can view the various categories of measures on which health plans are rated (e.g., Access to Care, Adult Living with Illness, etc.).
 Click each link for a summary chart that presents the performance (usually as a percentage score) of each plan in the group on the relevant measures and how each plan compares to regional and statewide scores.

 Submit a 2-page analysis in a Microsoft Word document that outlines the plan you selected and why.
 Generally, you would select the plan with the highest score, but if you chose a plan with a lower score, explain why.
 Include the following elements in your analysis:

 - Explain which factors (e.g., price and/or performance measures) were most important to your choice of plan and how you derived the weights for each factor you used.

 - Indicate, on a scale of 1 to 10, how comfortable or confident you are that you made the right choice, with 10 being most confident.

 You need to use the multiattribute utility (MAU) technique to respond to the following questions.
 Although the technique can be performed with pencil and paper, it is recommended you use a Microsoft Excel to do the various calculations involved.

 Click the following links to access the information on using the MAU technique: